LukeGus/Termix-Docs/docs/oidc.md

 5. **"Failed to get user information" error**
    - Use the `Override User Info URL` field in OIDC configs within Termix.
 You can find this URL within your providers' config.

+6. **"Code and state are required" error**
+   - Proof Key for Code Exchange (PKCE) challenges are currently not supported by Termix
+   - Leave `PKCE Method` field as `Choose...` or otherwise disabled in your relevant SSO client settings

 ## Advanced Configuration